uniquexor/yii2-vue/README.md

 class MyModel extends Model {

     /**
-     * The data to be passed to the API to create or update the model.
+     * The data to be passed to the API to create or update the model. (like a serialization of the Model)
      * @returns {Object}
      */
     toBody() {